I know how you must feel, but these are bad. Bad, bad, bad, bad...

-I blinked away Franklin's empty bottle of pills, on the bed beside his hand, only to envision Harvey's.
+I blinked away the memory of Franklin's empty prescription bottle, on the bed beside his hand, only to envision Harvey's.
 I sniffed and shook my head.

-As I sat facing my nightstand, the mobile-home flooring creaked.
+The mobile-home flooring shrieked at me as I sat facing the nightstand.
 I pulled on my uniform, checked my gun, and straightened the badge.

-I watched for his breath before easing the door closed.
+I watched his chest for breath before easing the door closed.

-Staked out in the shadows, I watched the aging maroon sedan registered to Dr. Feingold.
-I checked my fuel level, the straps on my gun, the supply of bottled water, and my sunglasses.
-I could grab anything in the cruiser without looking.
-As minutes ticked by, I wondered what else I could inspect.
+Staked out in the pre-dawn shadows, I watched the aging, maroon sedan registered to Dr. Feingold.
+I checked my fuel level, the straps on my gun, the supply of bottled water, and my sunglasses: all in order.
+In my cruiser, I could grab anything without looking.
+As minutes ticked by, I searched my thoughts for other things to inspect.

-A fat, white bearded suspect in a worn suit waddled out and fiddled with his keys.
+A white-bearded suspect in a worn suit waddled to the perpetrator's car and fiddled with his keys.

-This dangerous quack prescribed the pills.
+This dangerous quack wrote Harvey's prescription.
 When he pulled out, I pursued.

 The wise old man slowed down and pulled to the side, to allow me to pass.
-The urge to ram his car cramped my legs, but the needle held steady.
+The urge to ram his car cramped my legs, but I held the needle steady.

 We remained in formation for several miles before Dr. Feingold signaled to pull over.